publiccodenet/jekyll-theme-codebase-starter-kit/page-1.md

 ---
-title: Dit is een pagina met een sidebar in het Nederlands
+title: Page With Sidebar
-subtitle: Een demo pagina met sidebar
+subtitle: A demo page with a sidebar
 layout: page
 show_sidebar: true
-lang: nl
+lang: en
 permalink: page-1
 ---

-Dit is een demo pagina met een sidebar in het Nederlands
+This is a demo page showing the sidebar.

 To show the sidebar set show_sidebar to true in the page's frontmatter.